Danish Inventor Charged With Murder Over Kim Wall's Death

 A Danish inventor has been charged with the murder of journalist Kim Wall.

-Danish prosecutors confirmed Tuesday that 46-year-old Peter Madsen had been charged with homicide, and that it "took place with prior planning and preparation".
+Danish prosecutors confirmed Tuesday that 46-year-old Peter Madsen had been charged with homicide, and that it "took place with prior planning and preparation."

-Wall, 30, who was working on a story about the inventor and his work, was killed in August last year.
+Wall, 30, who was working on a story about the inventor, was killed in August last year.
 News of her death made international headlines and provoked discussion about the safety of freelancers.

-In a statement, the prosecution stated that Madsen would be charged with "sexual relations other than intercourse of a particularly dangerous nature, as well as for dismemberment".
-He is also facing two counts of "severe violation of the Act on Safety at Sea".
+In a statement, the prosecutors said that Madsen would be charged with "sexual relations other than intercourse of a particularly dangerous nature, as well as for dismemberment."
+He is also facing two counts of "severe violation of the Act on Safety at Sea."

 In the statement, authorities said that they would seek life imprisonment.